Zanadukhan/assignment3pt2/README.md

-Congratulations! you will now have a functioning webserver
+Congratulations! you will now have a functioning web server with a load balancer